Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Parameterizing by the number of connected components induced by obligatory edges

 }

-Note that, in the definition of \MCCS{}, the function \(\ell\colon V\to \N\) does not necessarily give \plb{}s, but makes sure that each vertex~\(v\in V\) pays at least~\(\ell(v)\) in any feasible solution to \MCCS{}.

-In contrast to the usual way of applying color coding, we cannot simply color the vertices of our input graph~\(G\) \emph{completely} randomly and then apply an algorithm for \MCCS{}: One component of~\(G_\ell\) could contain all colors and, thus, a connected subgraph containing all colors does not necessarily connect the components of~\(G_\ell\).
-Instead, we employ a trick that was previously applied mainly heuristically in algorithm engineering in order to increase the success probability of color coding algorithms \citep{BBF+11,BHK+10,DSG+08}: Since we know that our sought subgraph contains at least one vertex of each connected component of~\(G_\ell\), we color the connected components of~\(G_\ell\) using pairwise disjoint color sets.
-Herein, we first ``guess'' how many vertices~\(c_i\) of each connected component~\(G_\ell^i\) of~\(G_\ell\) the sought subgraph will contain and use \(c_i\)~colors to color each component~\(G_\ell^i\).
+Note that, in order to connect the components of~$G_\ell$ using \MCCS{}, we cannot simply color the vertices of the input graph~\(G\) \emph{completely} randomly: One component of~\(G_\ell\) could contain all colors and, thus, a connected subgraph containing all colors does not necessarily connect the components of~\(G_\ell\).
+Instead, we employ a trick that was previously applied mainly heuristically in algorithm engineering in order to increase the success probability of color-coding algorithms \citep{BBF+11,BHK+10,DSG+08}: Since we know that our sought subgraph contains at least one vertex of each connected component of~\(G_\ell\), we color the connected components of~\(G_\ell\) using pairwise disjoint color sets.
+Herein, we first ``guess'' the number~\(\nc_i\) of vertices that the sought subgraph will contain of each connected component~\(G_\ell^i\) of~\(G_\ell\) and use \(\nc_i\)~colors to color each component~\(G_\ell^i\).
 We thus arrive at the following algorithm for \mpsc{}: